 Surplus will not accept hazardous and Infectious waste.
-Hazardous waste is disposed through Environmental Health and Safety.
+Hazardous waste is disposed through Occupational and Environmental Health and Safety.
 Examples of hazardous waste are oils, chemicals, unknown substances, ignitable waste, corrosive waste, reactive waste, toxic materials, pesticides, sharps and paints.
 Click here for hazardous waste definitions.
 Examples of equipment with potential hazardous or infectious waste are coulter counters (mercury), thermometers (mercury), power supplies with oil transformers, pipes with asbestos insulation, ceiling tiles (need to be tested for asbestos), syringes, needles, glass vials and any garbage can with a biohazard label.
 The biohazard labels must be removed before US&S can take the garbage cans.

-Freon and the compressor must be removed from these units before they will be received by US&S. See refrigeration equipment and appliance disposal information at Environmental Health and Safety.
+Freon and the compressor must be removed from these units before they will be received by US&S. See refrigeration equipment and appliance disposal information at Occupational and Environmental Health and Safety.
 Examples of equipment with refrigeration compressors are window air conditioners, freezers, ultra-low freezers, refrigerated centrifuges, refrigerators and water fountains.

 Surplus will not accept equipment containing radioactive materials.
 These items are disposed by US&S after the source is removed by the Radiation Safety Department.
 Examples of equipment that must be cleared first by the Radiation Safety Department are scintillation units and X-Ray machines.

 Equipment needs to be cleaned before it is sent to US&S like, Biosafety cabinets, fume hoods and microtomes.
 Any Biohazard labels must be removed.
 Follow guidelines of the Occupational and Environmental Health and Safety Department.